The I-94 document serves two purposes:

 To have your I-94 record located and corrected, you will need to visit the nearest Customs and Border Protection (CBP) office.
 CBP is the organization that manages the I-94 system, and checks your documents when you enter the US.

 The nearest CBP Office is BWI airport, about 10 minutes from campus.
 You will need to visit the Office in the lower level of the International Wing of the airport.
 UMBC Transit offers shuttles to the airport occasionally, or you can take a taxi or have a friend drive you.
-If you need to contact CBP at BWI directly, you can call them at 410-865-2100, extension 2163.
+If you need to contact CBP at BWI directly, you can call them at 410-865-2100.

-CBP is open Monday through Friday 8am – 2pm .
+CBP is open for I-94 corrections Monday through Thursday, 8am – 2pm .

 You will need to take your Passport and I-20 with you.